Bbillyben/ColorTransition-actuator/docs/en_US/README.md

   * down/0% or
   * *From* the value of `Target Cursor` if it is defined to the current value of `Cursor`.
 * __Stop__: Action that stops the transition
+* __Infinite loop__ : Action that allows to launch a loop, always started upwards (100% or target), between the current position of the cursor and the 100% or the target, and that will stop only at the call to ``Stop````'' or at the maximum execution time of the engine
+* __Loop__ : Action of sub type message, which allows to start a loop, always started upwards (100% or target), between the current position of the cursor and the 100% or the target, which will stop after n iterations defined in the title or the body of the message.

+Translated with www.DeepL.com/Translator (free version)

 > Note:* the default templates applied to `Current Color`, `Set Cursor` and `Set Index` are those of the ColorTransform plugin